 Agent 23 tells Max that assassinations are prohibited by Executive Order 12333.
-Order 12333 was in fact was signed by President Ronald Reagan in 1981 and had a broader purpose to require coordination between the Federal agencies and the CIA, but did reiterate an existing policy against political assassinations.
+Order 12333 was in fact signed by President Ronald Reagan in 1981 and had a broader purpose to require coordination between the Federal agencies and the CIA, but did reiterate an existing policy against political assassinations.

-In the first scene in CONTROL's board room, Max plays the intercepted audio of a conversation about decaf coffee and muffins, and simultaneously translates it to English.
+In the first scene in CONTROL's board room, Max plays the intercepted audio of a conversation about decaf coffee and muffins, and he simultaneously translates it to English.
 The original conversation is in Persian.

 The trivia item below may give away important plot points.